BITQiKangK/SemaSystem/README.md

 select * from test where s'Is {cap} the capital of {country}?';
 ```

-To see token costs and profile information, you can use profile insturction
+To see token costs and profile information, you can use the profile instruction
 ```bash
 explain analyze select * from test where s'Is {cap} the capital of {country}?';
 ```